jfischoff/svd-playground/README.md

 By default the `main.py` uses RIFE for interpolation.
 To use RIFE, download the pretrained models from [here](https://drive.google.com/file/d/1APIzVeI-4ZZCEuIRE1m6WYfSCaOsi_7_/view?usp=sharing).
 Unzip the files and put them in the `ECCV2020-RIFE/train_log` folder.

+To disable RIFE, use the `--interpolate False` argument.